 A similar item to the Sunba Youth Beach Shade is the iCorer Baby Beach Tent.
 The iCorer beach tent is identical in almost every feature except there are no front or rear flaps, leaving no option to partially close the tent.

 The WolfWise AquaBreeze A10 is another pop-up baby tent for the beach that will fit 2-3 people.
 It’s similar to the Sunba Youth beach tent in shape and features.
-It has an extended front and will block 98% of the sun’s rays.
+It has an extended front and with its UPF 50+ rating, it will block 98% of the sun’s harmful rays.
 It also has stakes and sand bags.
 The 4 sand bags are easy to fill and unfill.
 Additionally, it has wind ropes for those extra windy conditions on the beach.

 This sun tent for baby is slightly heavier at 3.8 pounds and it folds up to a diameter of 20 inches, which should still fit in a large or x-large suitcase.